rvandewater/YAIB/README.md

 ## Preprocessing and Training

-The following command will run training and evaluation on the MIMIC demo dataset for (Binary) Mortality prediction at 24h with the
+The following command will run training and evaluation on the MIMIC demo dataset for (Binary) mortality prediction at 24h with the
 LGBMClassifier.
 Child samples are reduced due to the small amount of training data.
 We load available cache and, if available, load